mmr12/mmr12.github.io/_posts/2020-11-07-causality.md

 One of the key considerations of any predictive method is how well it performs on unseen data.
 Usually, to estimate the generalisation error one pools together all data collected, shuffles and separates it into a training and test set, trains the model to learn correlations between the input and the output on the former and reports the error metric on the latter.
 Although this approach is already indicative on whether a model is overfitting to the training data, it can lead the algorithm to absorb data collection biases, learning spurious correlations and hindering its ability to generalise to unseen situations.

 ### Student GPA example
 As an example, say we would like to predict student's Grade Point Average (GPA).
 We obtain data from two universities A and B about the amount of time the student spent studying and their first salary after leaving university.
 We shuffle and split the data, train an algorithm and obtain a good accuracy on the test data.
 We then apply the same algorithm to a third dataset collected from university C, and find that our accuracy drops.
-Looking into the data, we notice that students with similar GPA graduating from university A earn a first salary 10\% higher than students from university B, and 25\% higher than students from university C. This phenomenon could be explained by unoberseved variables affecting the student first salary such as location and university reputation.
+Looking into the data, we notice that students with similar GPA graduating from university A earn a first salary 10% higher than students from university B, and 25% higher than students from university C. This phenomenon could be explained by unoberseved variables affecting the student first salary such as location and university reputation.
 The result is that the correlation between the student GPA and its first salary is dependent on the environment, or, as we define it, *spurious*.
 Hence a model using a student first salary as a predictor is likely to fail in unseen scenarios.

 To the contrary, as a thought experiment, if students were magically forced to study less for their exams, then we would see their grades drop accordingly.
 Therefore the relationship between the amount of time spent studying and the student GPA is unmoved by changing environments.
 We say that the relationship between the study hours and the student's GPA is invariant.
-Treating the datasets from university A and B separately would enable us to discern spurious correlations from invariant ones and %integrate only the latter in a predictive model. increase the robustness of our predictive model.
+Treating the datasets from university A and B separately would enable us to discern spurious correlations from invariant ones and increase the robustness of our predictive model.

 How can we identify and leverage invariant relationships to create more robust predictors?